Debt Collection Online Course

 Registration fee categories (including VAT):

-• Non-practising legal practitioners/others: R 2 500 per person.
+Non-practising legal practitioners/others: R2 700 per person.

 Online Course